Grade Level: 8 (7-9)

 Triangulation is based on finding an unknown location using angle measurements to two known locations.
 Mathematically, the two known positions define the two vertices (and length of the one side) of a triangle, and the two bearing measurements define two of the angles of the triangle.

 These three "knowns" determine the size and orientation of the triangle, thus putting the unknown position at the third vertex of the triangle.
 In practice, triangulation can be done easily on a map.
+Refer to the associated activities: Classroom Triangles and Topo Triangulation for students to practice the fundamental skills of triangulation.

 Imagine that you see two landmarks, a building and a tower, at known locations (as illustrated in Figure 3).
 A lost pedestrian, named Fred, measures the bearing to the tower to be 30 degrees and the bearing to the building to be 345 degrees (see Figure 3).
 To find his position on the map using triangulation, Fred would draw two lines, one through each of the landmarks beginning where he is standing.
 The line through the tower should be at an angle of 30 degrees relative to north (as shown in Figure 3), and the line through the building should be drawn at an angle of 345 degrees.
 His location lies at the intersection of these two lines.